 AT&T also hosts a community forum, a chat box, a Twitter profile, and a Facebook profile.
 You can also check AT&T's Support Center, which is home to a variety of FAQs that may serve you well when an issue arises.

 Customer reviews and company reputation are two great ways to determine whether or not you might enjoy an AT&T cell phone plan.
 AT&T scored a 71/100 on the American Customer Satisfaction Index, an average score amongst its competitors.
-On the Better Business Bureau, AT&T is an Accredited Business with an A+ score.
-Trustpilot, a website that ranks companies purely from customer reviews, rates AT&T a 2.1/0.
-Keep in mind that the experiences of one customer are not representative of the company as a whole, but it is important to spot potential issues you may have with the company early nonetheless.
+Yet, AT&T is an Accredited Business with an A+ score with the Better Business Bureau.
+However and even more baffling, Trustpilot, a website that ranks companies purely with customer reviews, rates AT&T a 2.1/10.
+So keep in mind that the experiences of one customer are not representative of the company as a whole, but it is important to spot potential issues you may have with the company early nonetheless.

 AT&T Review Recap

 AT&T overall is a good option, offering a variety of phones, strong coverage that rivals Verizon, and an incredibly speedy service.
 However, what gives AT&T an edge over its competitors is its Unlimited Data plan.
-So if you're a data hog and enjoy services such as DirectTV, then it may be best to select AT&T.
+So if you're a data hog and would like the added benefit of DIRECTV's packages, then it may be best to select AT&T.

-Curious about how the major competitors fare against one another?
+Curious about how the major competitors fare against one another in terms of overall cell phone plans?
 Then be sure to read our review of the best cell phone plans.